nacloos/nacloos.github.io/_posts/2021-01-31-wilson-cowan.md

 The problem is that the brain contains millions of neurons and that it is impossible to simulate the dynamics at the level of single neuron when considering such a large number of them.
 Physics faced the same problem since it is impossible to solve the equations of motion for each of the $$10^{27}$$ atoms of a gas.
 Statistical physics provides a procedure to go from a theory of the constituents at the microscale, to a macroscale description of the system.
 The main idea is to define macroscopic observables as statistical properties of the microstates of the system.
 For example the internal energy of a gas is defined as an average of the energy over all the microstates.
 A similar approach can be taken to study the dynamics of the brain at large scales.
 Indeed, large populations of neurons with similar properties can be found in the cortex and in such populations, one can simulate the mean firing activity of the population of neurons instead of the activity of individual neurons, which greatly reduces the computational cost.

 In this blog post, I will present two such models, the rate model and the Wilson-Cowan model, and with the tools of the theory of nonlinear dynamical systems, we will analyse the dynamics of these models.
 Notably, we will see that the dynamics of the Wilson-Cowan model can exhibit hysteresis, limit cycles, and even a homoclinic orbit.
+At the end of this post, I provide a short list with some material on the subjects that I will talk about.
 The code used to make all the figures is available [here](https://github.com/nacloos/Wilson-Cowan-model) and don't hesitate to [contact me](mailto:cloosnathan@gmail.com) by email if you have questions, remarks or if you want more details.

-I provide a list of resources at the end if you want to learn more.

 ## The rate model